 That day Henry entered Mauthausen.
 Conditions were appalling and Henry was starving and suffering from diarrhoea.
 Henry weighed only five stone when American soldiers liberated Mauthausen on May 5, 1945.
 He had survived, and faced rebuilding his life with no friends or family.

 After liberation, Henry made his way to the United Kingdom.
 He was only allowed to stay for two years, but after writing to the Queen Mother and finding a job, he was able to settle in Britain.
 He became a successful businessman, married, had two children and now has three grandchildren.

 Henry continues to speak about his experiences.
 In 1995, he was awarded the Johanna Kirchner Medal by the City of Frankfurt for his attempt to assassinate Hitler.
 He has written a book about his experiences, entitled Breathe Deeply My Son.
-A film about his life with the same title is due to be released in late 2017.
+A film about his life with the same title was released in 2017.